 - No feedback on pads

-This compact and neat music gear comes with pitch, modulation and sustain keys, 4 programmable rotary knobs, and a license to download editing software and Xpand 2 of Air music.
+This compact and neat music gear comes with pitch, modulation and sustains keys, 4 programmable rotary knobs, and a license to download editing software and Xpand 2 of Air music.

 If you need to switch patches or play synth parts as a band member, this could be the controller for you.